 CEII Information and Materials

 Planning materials determined to be CEII will be posted on the ISO’s website.
 However access to this material requires stakeholders to possess an ISO-issued digital security certificate.
 To obtain access to planning-related materials determined to be CEII, the entity seeking to obtain such access must contact the ISO’s Market Support Services department at 413-540-4220 or by e-mail, custserv@iso-ne.com.
 Authorized Market Participants or their representatives, such as consultants, are bound by the ISO New England Information Policy and will be able to access CEII materials through the ISO’s website.
 State and federal governmental agency employees and their consultants will be able to access such materials through the ISO’s website upon submittal of a signed non-disclosure agreement, which is available on the ISO’s website.
 Personnel of the Electric Reliability Organization, NPCC, other regional transmission organizations or independent system operators, and transmission owners from neighboring regions will be able to access CEII materials pursuant to governing agreements, rules and protocols.
 All external requests by other persons for planning-related materials determined to be CEII shall be recorded and tracked by ISO’s Market Support Services staff.
 Such requestors will be able to obtain access to CEII documents filed with the Commission pursuant to the Commission’s regulations governing access to CEII.
 To the extent a request seeks access to planning-related material that is not filed with the Commission, such requestor shall comply with the requirements provided in the CEII procedures of the ISO, available on the ISO’s website, prior to receiving access to CEII information.
 Upon compliance with the ISO’s CEII procedures, the ISO shall grant the request or access to the planning-related CEII document through direct distribution or access to the ISO website.
-The ISO issues a draft version of the RSP each year that is listed as CEII because there may be CEII material in the document.
+The ISO issues a draft version of the RSP that is listed as CEII because there may be CEII material in the document.
 The final version of the RSP that is released has been reviewed thoroughly and does not contain any CEII material and therefore does not need to be considered CEII.

 TOPAC/Local System Planning

-As described in Section 6 and Appendix 1 to attachment K, the PAC periodically provides input and feedback to PTO’s concerning the development of their Local System Plans (“LSP”).
+As described in Section 6 and Appendix 1 to Attachment K, the PAC periodically provides input and feedback to PTO’s concerning the development of their Local System Plans (“LSP”) including Local Public Policy Transmission Upgrades.
 It has been common practice to extend the PAC meeting to allow the PTO’s the time to present their LSP’s to any interested member of the PAC.
 Each PTO will present its respective LSP to the interested members of the PAC for advisory stakeholder input not less than one time per year.
 Each PTO’s LSP will include transmission system plans for Non-Pool Transmission Facilities (“Non-PTF”) that are not incorporated into the RSP planning process.

 Appendix A